tilburgsciencehub/website/content/topics/Research-skills/Writing/writing-process/preparation.md

 ---
-title: "Preparation for your Master Thesis"
+title: "Prepare for your Master Thesis"
 description: "The preparation phase of your thesis includes finding a good research question and investing in useful skills you will use during the thesis"
 keywords: "master, thesis, guide, marketing, economics, management, tisem, research, guidance, preparation, question, proposal, skills, resources"
 date: 2023-07-10